Complex Regional Pain Syndrome support for those living with CRPS

 As sufferers of a chronic pain condition such as Complex Regional Pain Syndrome (CRPS), you will always find that there are days or times when you think you are on your own, where’s the next mortgage payment coming from, how you’re going to be able to afford your children’s school clothes, that you’re tired of everything and the world is on top of your shoulders.
 Well you are NOT on your own with this condition nor these feelings or thoughts you have or anything else surrounding this chronic pain condition.

-In this page we have tried to get as many places where you can go for help, support and advice at any time.
+This page is dedicate to complex regional pain syndrome support for you as someone living with CRPS.
+We have tried to get as many places where you can go for help, support and advice at any time.
 There are places to go to deal with finances, your mental health, chatting to other sufferers, health problems… If you use a service or go somewhere that you would possibly like to see on this page then please do contact us with your suggestion and we will certainly look into it.
 Don’t forget to use our FORUM as a place to go and ‘meet‘ other sufferers.

 We have 2 support groups running – Manchester and Bath/Bristol.
 If you are interested in coming along to our next support group in either Manchester or Bristol please check our EVENTS page for future dates.
 Visit our SUPPORT GROUP BLOG for all the details.
 Are you interested in starting up a CRPS support group in your area?
 If so contact us and let us know where you are and if you’re interested in becoming the leader of a support group in your area!